UsabilityEngineering/ux-portfolio-txiong11/j01/README.md

 ![beat headphone 3.jpg](Picture3.jpg)

 The same with the volume buttons.
-Can you tell if there is a volume buttons on the headphone in this picture?
+Can you tell if there are volume buttons on the headphone in this picture?

 ![beat headphone 4.jpg](Picture4.png)

-Probable no, since the usual volume buttons has some type of indication like this or a + and - :
+Probable not, since the usual volume buttons have some type of indication like this or a + and - :

 ![beat headphone 5.jpg](Picture5.png)
 ![beat headphone 6.jpg](Picture6.png)